manell0/couronne/README.md

 # Deployment

 - This project was developed using Gitpod, committed to git, and pushed to GitHub using the bash in Gitpod.
-- Some updates were done directly in edit mode on GitHub.

 ## Deploying on GitHub Pages